pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 - `session_ id` - A unique ID for the workshop instance within the workshop environment.
 - `session_ namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
 - `environment_ name` - The name of the workshop environment.
-This is the same as the name of the namespace for the workshop environment.
-Don't rely on their being the same, and use the most appropriate to cope with any potential change.
+This is the same as the namespace's name for the workshop environment.
+Do not rely on their being the same, and use the most appropriate to cope with any potential change.
 - `workshop_ namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop